Founded in 1938, the Estonian Academy of Sciences is a classic personal academy that relies on the intellectual power of its elected members.

 The primary mission is to assist in building a knowledge-based society, fostering adaptation of new knowledge for economic growth and improvement of the quality of life in Estonia.
 The Academy not only promotes frontier science but also routinely counsels the Parliament, the Government of the Republic, and the state institutions.

 The Academy has the mandate of representing Estonian science in international councils and advisory bodies such as International Science Council (ISC), InterAcademy Partnership (IAP), the federation of All European Academies (ALLEA), European Academies Science Advisory Council (EASAC) or the European Marine Board, and serves as Bridgehead Organization of EURAXESS.
-The Academy chairs the European Science Advisors` Forum (ESAF) from 1st July 2020 and European ISC Members from 1st November 2021.
+The Academy served as the chair of the European Science Advisors' Forum (ESAF) from 2020 to 2023.
+Additionally, it has been leading the European ISC Members since November 1, 2021.